tr8dr/tr8dr.github.io/_posts/2020-07-27-MLHardProblem1.markdown

 new and novel medium frequency trading strategies (with mixed success).
 More often than not, a strategy determined in training failed to generalize and behave as expected in testing, validation, or live.
-We later adjusted the approach to put more emphasis on research and then using machine learning to help us better explore the high dimensional space of the feature distribution as the last step.
+We later adjusted the approach to put more emphasis on research and then using machine learning to help us better explore the high dimensional space of the feature distribution as the last step, resulting in more successful outcomes.

 ## Problems
 Financial timeseries present some of the most difficult problems for machine learning.
 Here I will list a